 - And much much more

-In addition to the various features that may be applicable to your particular online store, there are a couple of areas that extra special attention is essential:
+In addition to the various features that may apply to your particular online store, there are a couple of areas that extra special attention is essential:

 - Product Pages – yep, here’s another obvious one – but something that is overlooked in so many online stores.
 Today visitors expect great images – often multiple images – as well as video.
-In addition, they want social proof that your product is great – so star-ratings and user feedback on the product page is becoming increasingly important in allaying any concerns or reservations visitors to your site might have with completing a purchase.
+In addition, they want social proof that your product is great – so star ratings and user feedback on the product page is becoming increasingly important in allaying any concerns or reservations visitors to your site might have with completing a purchase.
 See Why Product Reviews Are Your Hidden Ecommerce Superpower for more.

 With the average conversion rates for most online stores sitting at around – you have two areas where you should be working to maximise your conversion efforts – the first is around getting that conversion rate up, and the second is leverage your relationship with those that did purchase, to build loyal, repeat business and word-of-mouth referrals.